WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 -A vignette aired on Styles. [c]

--Graves and Patrick plugged the Friday press conference on Saudi Arabia.
+-Graves and Patrick plugged the Friday press conference in Saudi Arabia.

 -They went to the final installment of the sit-down interview Graves conducted with Seth.
 Seth said it is time for change.
-He said he always felt like he was pegged to be the guy, it makes him work harder to take the spot.
+He said he always felt like he was never pegged to be the guy, it makes him work harder to take the spot.
 He said this is his first love.
 He said since he was four years old, this is all he’s ever thought of.
 He said it’s given him a life beyond his wildest dreams and he wants it to be the best it can be.
 “This is our moment to do something special,” he said.
-“I’m going on all in on this World Heavyweight Championship.
+“I’m going all in on this World Heavyweight Championship.
 I’m giving it everything I’ve got.
 I want to create something that is legendary, something that will live forever.
 I’m the change you’ve been waiting for.
 I want to be somebody that the future can look to and say that’s the guy, that’s how to carry things forward.”

 (Keller’s Analysis: That was practically a political ad by the end.
 These are doing a really nice job building up this new title and what Seth’s reign will look like or at least aspires to be.)